 For ships that lack or have only modest hatch openings, the lowest natural frequencies for coupled horizontal-torsional vibration modes will usually be much higher than the natural frequencies corresponding to the lowest vertical vibration modes.
 However, the recent trend has been toward building ships with larger hatch openings, especially container ships.
-The torsional rigidity of such ships can be so small that the lowest natural frequencies for the coupled horizontal-torsional modes decrease to the magnitude of those corresponding to the lowest vertical vibration modes [21, 22, 24, 25].
-These vibrations can be excited by waves [2] when a ship is sailing in an oblique seaway.
+The torsional rigidity of such ships can be so small that the lowest natural frequencies for the coupled horizontal torsional modes decrease to the magnitude of these presenting to the lowest vertical vibration modes [21, 22, 24, 26].
+These vibrations can be explored to the [21, 22, 24, 26].
+These vibrations can be explored to the [21, 22, 24, 26].
+These vibrations can be explored to the [22, 24, 26].
+These vibrations can be explored to the [22, 24, 26].
+These vibrations can be explored to the [22, 24, 26].

-Analysis of the problem requires inclusion of warping deflections in the open parts of the hull beam; various beam formulations have been suggested.
-The Timoshenko-Vlasov theory has been used [22, 23, 25]; solution of the governing equations for the free, undamped vibration is achieved using either a matrix formulation [22], the transfer matrix method [23], or the Myklestad method [25].
+Analysis of the process requires inclusion of warping detections on the process parts of the hull beam, various than torm and the fractions suggested.
+The Timosherk eV as 2 theory has been used [22, 23, 25]; solution of the premint equations for the free, undamped vibrate rules achieved using either a matrix formulation [22], the transfer matrix method [23], or the Myi lestal method [25].
 A more general beam theory for the coupled horizontal-torsional vibrations has been derived [21].
 This beam theory reduces to the Kollbrunner-Hajdin theory [26] in the case of a beam with double symmetric cross sections.

 Implicit in the derivation of these beam formulations is that hull geometry changes smoothly only in the longitudinal direction.
 For ship structures this assumption does not hold, especially at the transitions between a deck with large hatch openings and closed sections at the forward and aft parts of the ship.
 In such transition areas the warping displacement pattern changes abruptly, yielding a highly incompatible longitudinal displacement field.
 In some cases this effect has not been accounted for [22, 23, 25].
 However, in one instance [21] discontinuity conditions were formulated at these transitions in an effort to reduce the gap in the warping displacements; some orthogonality conditions were proposed.
-These discontinuity conditions have been validated with a numerical example solved by the finite element method.
+These discontinuity conditions have been validated with a numerical example solved by the finite element method,